raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 ### xConnect Instance Installation

-1. Edit the parameters for c:\xp\xconnect-xp1-Collection.ps1, they are exposed so its easy to change them for production environment purposes.
+1. To install the xConnect Collection role, edit the parameters for c:\xp\xconnect-xp1-Collection.ps1, they are exposed so its easy to change them for production environment purposes.
 ```
 <#
 Exposed parameters for creating the Collection Service, so you can change it for production